costa-rica/native-stuff-10/README.md

 Create a timeline with bubbles for special points in video.
 Make them like buttons.

 - Corrects when clicking on bubbles to not start at the beginning

+## Gesture01.js

+Verify that one screen can have a view with one set of gestures, then overlay an other view on part of the view with a different set of gestures.

+## Gesture02.js

+Create a video view with a timeline.
+The Video will have a gesture set, the timeline will have a gesture set that impacts the video playback.
+The timeline will be sitting on top of the video.